 The Grantee shall maintain adequate accounting and employee activity records to reflect that all funds granted under this contract have been expended for the program activities as approved by the State.
 These records shall be made available upon request for audit by the State.
-Records will be retained by the Grantee until an audit has been completed by the State or permission has been granted by the State to dispose of the records.
+Records will be retained by the Grantee until an audit has been completed by the State or ten (10) years from the end of the contract.

-MICHIGAN DEPARTMENT OF ENVIRONMENT, GREAT LAKES, AND ENERGY DRINKING WATER AND ENVIRONMENTAL HEALTH DIVISION CAMPGROUND PROGRAM OCTOBER 1, 2020 THROUGH SEPTEMBER 30, 2021
+MICHIGAN DEPARTMENT OF ENVIRONMENT, GREAT LAKES, AND ENERGY DRINKING WATER AND ENVIRONMENTAL HEALTH DIVISION CAMPGROUND PROGRAM OCTOBER 1, 2021 THROUGH SEPTEMBER 30, 2022

-This agreement is intended to establish responsibilities for both the Grantee and the State of Michigan (State) in the conduct of annual campground inspections in accordance with Part 125 of the Public Health Code, 1978 PA 368, as amended (Part 125).
+This agreement is intended to establish responsibilities for both the Grantee and the State in the conduct of annual campground inspections in accordance with Part 125 of the Public Health Code, 1978 PA 368, as amended (Part 125).